Reporting an Incident:

 Victims of sexual assault will be offered the opportunity to make a formal complaint through the College’s judicial system against the offender under the College’s Code of Conduct, if the offender is a member of the Bucks community.
 The College may pursue code of conduct charges regardless of whether any criminal charges are filed.
 However, the College’s judicial process is not intended to serve as a substitute for the criminal justice system.
 The College will initiate internal judicial proceedings in incidents of sexual assault when a student requests it and/or when subsequent investigation produces substantial evidence of a violation of College policy.
 Students will receive a copy of the Student Planner, which includes the College’s sexual misconduct and harassment policies, as well as complete information on the College’s judicial process.

-If an individual who reports a sexual assault is harassed by anyone in connection with the incident, the harassment should be reported immediately to the Office of Security and Safety.
+If an individual who reports a sexual assault is harassed by anyone in connection with the incident, the harassment should be reported immediately to the Title IX Coordinator.
 Reporting such harassment will enable the College to investigate the allegations.
 Individuals have the option to have a victim’s advocate and/or any other advisor with them at all times throughout such procedures.
 Both the accuser and the accused shall be informed of the outcome of any institutional disciplinary proceeding alleging a sexual offense.
 This includes the College’s final determination as well as any sanctions against the accused.

 Click on the next step below: